Times Table is key to numeracy

-Research shows that the key to numeracy is mastery of the multiplication or times table given it is cardinal to progression in maths (for division, long multiplication, algebra, fractions, percentages etc.):
+Research shows that the key to numeracy is mastery of the multiplication or times table given it is cardinal to progression in math (for division, long multiplication, algebra, fractions, percentages etc.):

-” Pupils without instant recall of multiplication tables struggle in maths” (Ofsted, 2011)
+” Pupils without instant recall of multiplication tables struggle in math” (Ofsted, 2011)

 “Many low-attaining secondary pupils struggle with instant recall of tables” (Ofsted, 2011)

 In fact, the study by Ofsted, the schools watchdog found that many primary schools fail to teach the times tables properly (Ofsted, 2011).

 All very worrying and may go some way to explaining why Britain has sunk to near bottom of the developed world for numeracy (OECD, 2013)

 Change in education law